François Ravaillac

-François Ravaillac ([fʁɑ̃swa ʁavajak]; 1578 – 27 May 1610) was a French Catholic zealot who assassinated King Henry IV of France in 1610.
+François Ravaillac ([fʁɑ̃swa ʁavajak]; 1578 – 27 May 1610) was a French Catholic who assassinated King Henry IV of France in 1610.

 Biography

 Early life and education

-Ravaillac was born in 1578 at Angoulême of an educated family: his grandfather François Ravaillac, was prosecutor of Angoulême, and two of his uncles were canons of the Cathedral of Angouleme.
-His father Jean Ravaillac was a violent man whose many misdeeds were a public scandal and caused legal difficulties; his mother Françoise Dubreuil (sister of the canons) was known for her Catholic piety.
-The son Ravaillac began work as a servant, later becoming a school teacher.
-Obsessed by religion, he sought admission to the ascetic Feuillants order, but after a short probation, he was dismissed as being "prey to visions."
+Ravaillac was born in 1578 at Angoulême to an educated family; his grandfather François Ravaillac was the prosecutor in Angoulême, and two of his maternal uncles were canons of the Angoulême Cathedral.
+His father Jean Ravaillac was a violent man whose many misdeeds caused a public scandal and led to legal difficulties, while his mother Françoise Dubreuil was known for her Catholic piety.
+He first began working as a servant, later becoming a school teacher.
+Obsessed with religion, he sought admission to the ascetic Feuillants order, but after a short probation, he was dismissed for being "prey to visions."
 An application in 1606 for admission to the Society of Jesus was also unsuccessful.

 Regicide

 In 1609, Ravaillac claimed to have experienced a vision instructing him to convince King Henry IV to convert the Huguenots to Catholicism.
 Between Pentecost 1609 and May 1610, Ravaillac made three separate trips to Paris to tell his vision to the king, and lodged with Charlotte du Tillet, mistress of Jean Louis de Nogaret de La Valette, duc d'Épernon.
-Unable to meet the king, Ravaillac interpreted Henry's decision to invade the Spanish Netherlands as the start of a war against the pope.
+Unable to meet the king, Ravaillac interpreted Henry's decision to invade the Spanish Netherlands as the start of a war against the Pope.
 Determined to stop him, he decided to kill the king.

-On 14 May 1610, Ravaillac lay in wait in the Rue de la Ferronnerie in Paris (now south of the Forum des Halles); when the king passed, his carriage was halted by a blockage in the street, and Ravaillac stabbed Henry to death.
+On 14 May 1610, Ravaillac lay in wait on Rue de la Ferronnerie in Paris (now south of the Forum des Halles); when the king passed, his carriage was halted by a blockage in the street, Ravaillac seized his opportunity, climbed into the coach and stabbed Henry to death.
 Pierre de l'Estoile, the chronicler, stated of the king:

-Hercule, Duke of Montbazon riding with Henry was wounded in the attack.
+Hercule, Duke of Montbazon, riding with Henry, was wounded in the attack.
 Ravaillac was immediately seized by police and taken to the Hôtel de Retz to avoid a mob lynching.
 He was transferred to the Conciergerie.